StevePro7/SimpsonsTest/README.md

 Therefore, it only seems natural to build a Simpsons Trivia game for the SMS!

 ###### INSTRUCTIONS
-Simple: move joystick Up and Down to select multichoice answer: A, B, C, D.
+Simple: move joystick Up and Down to select multi-choice answer: A, B, C, D.
 <br />
 Press button 1 to select an answer or progress forward through any prompts.
 <br />
 Note: Press button 2 to always go back.
-Also Left and Right are not used.
+Also, Left and Right are not used.

 ###### TOOLS
 - Programming:	devkitSMS